earthly/website/blog/_posts/2025-07-02-platform-eng-is-dead.md

 "They built the golden path.
 Very few used it, but damn was it golden.
 HA\!
 I love that\!"

-"Wait \- you even bought [platformengineeringisdead.com](https://platformengineeringisdead.com)???
+"Wait.
+You even bought [platformengineeringisdead.com](https://platformengineeringisdead.com)???
 That is hilarious\!"

 "I read the whole thing and laughed my ass off.
 Who are you people??"